shalzz/notes/enqs.md

     1. Anxious (Not getting enougth love/attention) (Needs validation)
     1. Avoidant (Scared / wants to runaway since relationship are hard or can mess up) (Need space)

+* Document a Process
+Create a process for dealing with disagreements.

+* Use Non-Violent Communication
+   - Focus on universal needs

+* Requests Vs Demand
+Make requests instead of demands
+   * Make it specific
+   * Say what you want
+   * Stay curious